crazyyy/wp-framework/wp-content/plugins/updraftplus/readme.txt

 * FIX: A regression in 1.24.8 when handling restoration of wp-config.php
 * TWEAK: The changes in handling of loading text domains in 1.24.8 did not cover most cases
+* TWEAK: Introduce the "updraftplus_use_builtin_wpcore_restoration" filter which can be used to restore WP-Core entity using a different WP-Core restoration mechanism especially in a case that the admin-ajax.php file couldn't be deleted during the restoration

 = 1.24.8 - 13/Nov/2024 =